 Of course, the appeal of crypto for many is anonymity.
 This anonymity makes it hard for the IRS to learn about a given taxpayer’s crypto transactions.
 To get around this, they’ve turned to the legal system.

 The IRS has petitioned federal court for what’s known as a John Doe summons.
-This summons compels crypto exchanges to share user data with the IRS, so it can be used to identify, audit and prosecute taxpayers avoiding crypto taxes.
+This summons compels crypto exchanges to share user data with the IRS, so it can be used to identify, audit, and prosecute taxpayers avoiding crypto taxes.

 The IRS already won a John Doe summons against Coinbase back in 2016, after Coinbase refused to share customer data.
-Since then, the IRS won John Doe Summons against both Kraken and Poloniex.
+Since then, the IRS won a John Doe Summons against both Kraken and Poloniex.

 With the successful summons against crypto exchanges so far, the IRS has asked for KYC records on individuals engaging in transactions of $20,000 or more in a financial year.
 In the case of Coinbase specifically, more than 10,000 letters were sent out to Coinbase users warning they had failed to report additional income and many crypto tax audits arose as a result.